Here Are 7 Types Of Birth Control In Malaysia & How Much They Cost

 Besides having no side effects (other than if you are allergic to latex), condoms are the most easily available contraceptive - they are available in pharmacies and convenience stores and do not need a prescription to be used.

-Drawbacks: Putting it on may ruin the mood.
-Occasionally, it can also slip off or break during intercourse.
+Drawbacks: It may slip off or break during intercourse.

 Effectiveness: 97% if used correctly (Although failure rates are known to be higher in first year of use because people often don't know how to put it on correctly.
-Watch a video.)
+Don't be shy, watch a tutorial!)

 Cost: RM6 to RM15 for a box of three